Prettydey/Prettydey/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Pretty Dey</h1>
 <p align="center">I’m a curious explorer of ideas, a lifelong learner fueled by coffee and curiosity.
 I love diving into tech, tinkering with creative projects, and turning challenges into “aha!” moments.
-When I’m off the clock, you’ll find me sketching, designing, or gaming my way through new worlds—always feeding my creativity and keeping my focus sharp.</p>
+Off the clock, I enjoy sketching, designing, and gaming.
+However, I find working with data fascinating in recent days.</p>

 - 🔭 I’m currently working on Medicine Leaf Detection